micmejia/bible-dump/NKJV/Leviticus/Lev 19.md

 You shall not go about _as_ a talebearer among your people; nor shall you take a stand against the life of your neighbor: I _am_ the Lord.

 ###### 17
 'You shall not hate your brother in your heart.
-You shall surely [^b]rebuke your neighbor, and not bear sin because of him.
+You shall surely rebuke your neighbor, and not bear sin because of him.

 ###### 18
 You shall not take vengeance, nor bear any grudge against the children of your people, but you shall love your neighbor as yourself: I _am_ the Lord.